rriley/qu-thesis/README.md

 -------
 If you find errors in this template, such as it not properly conforming to the standards, please report them using the issue tracker at [Github](https://github.com/rriley/qu-thesis).
-Please don't email me, as your email is likely to get lost in the shuffle.
 The issue tracker makes it easy for me to track current problems and implement solutions.

 If your department has additional requirements that this template doesn't handle,